How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

-Name suppression means that your name and any details that may identify you cannot be published (for example, your name cannot be published in a newspaper article about the case, however, it is difficult to make an “enforceable order” on articles on the internet.)
+Name suppression means that your name and any details that may identify you cannot be published.
+For example, your name cannot be published in a newspaper article about the case – however, in some cases it can be difficult to get articles on the internet taken down.

 When is name suppression available?

 Name suppression is available in the following situations:

 - for victims and defendants in specific sexual cases, the aim being to protect the victim